-- communities of place: people living in geographically distinct areas of the city - communities of identity: people from black and ethnic minority groups, older people, younger people, people with disabilities, religious groups and gay and lesbian groups.
-The Council has prioritised the communities of identity of Black and Minority Ethnic communities, young people and older people to be the focus of its work in the current year. - communities of interest: people involved in groups which might cut across other communities like council tenants, allotment holders, cyclists, theatre goers - or people who come together to use or are shaped by services such as parks, roads, communities buildings, transport.
+- communities of place: people living in geographically distinct areas of the city - communities of identity: people from black and ethnic minority groups, older people, younger people, people with disabilities, religious groups, and gay and lesbian groups.
+The Council has prioritised the communities of identity of Black and Minority Ethnic communities, young people and older people to be the focus of its work in the current year.

+communities of interest: people involved in groups which might cut across other communities like council tenants, allotment holders, cyclists, theatre goers - or people who come together to use services such as parks, roads, communities buildings, transport.

-While people often see themselves as belonging to one community of place but more than one community of interest we aim to engage with communities primarily through the following routes:
+While people often see themselves as belonging to one community of place, but more than one community of interest, we aim to engage with communities primarily through the following routes:

-- communities of place Area Forums and Neighbourhood Partnerships - communities of identity through the work of our community development team - communities of interest through the services they best relate to, e.g. friends of parks and the Leisure and Parks service.
+- communities of place through Area Forums and Neighbourhood Partnerships - communities of identity through the work of our community development team - communities of interest through the services they best relate to, e.g. friends of parks and friends of the Museum of Oxford.